Dubbing: French-speaking Canada

+Dubbing translators do not have set working hours.
+They work on demand.
+Dubbing translators are paid $2.12 per line for cartoons and $1.64 for any additional line.
+For drama television series, they are paid $1.97 per line if 30 minutes long or less and $2.21 per line if over 30 minutes.
+The rates for feature films are $3.34 per line for the first 1,500 lines, $2.32 per line for the next 1,000 lines, and $2.01 per line for any additional lines.
+Rates for narration and voiceovers range from $128.37 per line for audio 7 minutes long or less to $2,053.97 for two-hour-long audio.
+For direct-to-video or direct-to-streaming productions, dubbing translators earn $2.91 per line for the first 1,500 lines and $1.83 for any additional line for Canadian productions and $3.02 per line for the first 1,500 lines and $1.90 for any additional line for international productions.
+Rates for commissions are $2.21 per line.

 United States and English-speaking Canada

-In the United States and English-speaking Canada, live-action foreign films are usually shown in theaters with their original languages and English subtitles.
-It is because live-action dubbed movies rarely did well in United States box office since the 1980s.
+In the United States and English-speaking Canada, live-action foreign films are usually shown in theaters with their original languages and English subtitles, as live-action dubbed movies have not done well in the U.S. since the 1980s.
 The 1982 United States theatrical release of Wolfgang Petersen's Das Boot was the last major release to go out in both original and English-dubbed versions, and the film's original version actually grossed much higher than the English-dubbed version.
 Later on, English-dubbed versions of international hits like Un indien dans la ville, Godzilla 2000, Anatomy, Pinocchio, The Return of Godzilla and High Tension flopped at United States box offices.
 When Miramax planned to release the English-dubbed versions of Shaolin Soccer and Hero in the United States cinemas, their English-dubbed versions scored badly in test screenings in the United States, so Miramax finally released the films in United States cinemas with their original language.

 Still, English-dubbed movies have much better commercial potential in ancillary markets; therefore, more distributors would release live-action foreign films in theaters with their original languages (with English subtitles), then release both original versions and English-dubbed versions in ancillary markets.

 Many films have also been dubbed into indigenous languages of the United States and Canada.
 Disney's Moana, set in Hawaii, was dubbed into the Hawaiian language in 2018.
 The Navajo language has also received dubs of many films, the first three being Star Wars: Episode IV - A New Hope (Sǫʼtah Anah), Finding Nemo (Nemo Hádéést'į́į́) and Fistful of Dollars (Béeso Dah Yiníłjaa').
 The Navajo dubs of Star Wars and Finding Nemo are also available on Disney Plus.